-To achieve a sustainable site that both celebrates the beauty of water systems and works in tandem with extensive flood control strategies, a network of structured and natural features will be implemented.
-These include wetland retention areas showcased as rain gardens and a raised water channel system that will convey, treat and exhibit storm water runoff throughout the property.
+To achieve a sustainable site that both celebrates the beauty of water systems and works in tandem with extensive flood control strategies, a network of structured and natural features were implemented.
+These include wetland retention areas showcased as rain gardens and a raised water channel system that convey, treat and exhibit storm water runoff throughout the property.
 Meanwhile, the new 10,000-square foot addition, raised to a height above the flood plain, celebrates the engineering ingenuity of the 1964 structure with its exposed steel structure that is incorporated into the exterior architecture of the building.
-Once completed, the new administration center will be a symbol of the agency’s civic role as the steward of New York City’s public parks and park structures.
+The new administration center stands as a symbol of the agency’s civic role as the steward of New York City’s public parks and park structures.

-Why We Build the City: NYC’s Design + Construction Excellence Program, ORO Editions, published 2013
+“Why We Build the City: NYC’s Design + Construction Excellence Program,” ORO Editions, April 2013

 NYC Department of Design & Construction – construction administration; Judith Heintz landscape architect; Wallace, Roberts & Todd (WRT) – landscape architects; Weidlinger Associates – structural; Sherwood Design Engineers – civil/stormwater management; Buro Happold – MEP; James Gainfort Consulting Architects – exterior wall consultant; Viridian – LEED commissioning; Horton Lees Brogden – lighting design

-Photos by Raimund Koch
+Photos by Raimund Koch, Michelle Rose